 Interested in Sterile Processing?

 Sterile processing is a rewarding career with lots of advancement opportunities.
-The core job responsibilities for a sterile processing tech include the decontamination, inspection, assembly, and sterilization of the surgical instrumentation used in operating rooms or other procedural areas of a hospital or medical facility.
-This job requires the ability to memorize and identify hundreds of surgical instruments, stand for long periods of time, thoroughness and exceptional attention to detail, and the knowledge of the basic principles of sterilization and high-level disinfection.
-For those of you interested in the great world of sterile processing and wondering how to become a tech yourself, provided here is a comprehensive outline to how an individual goes about “getting their foot in the door” so to speak.
+The core job responsibilities for a sterile processing tech include the decontamination, inspection, assembly, and sterilization of surgical instrumentation used in operating rooms and other procedural areas of a hospital or medical facility.
+This job requires the ability to memorize and identify hundreds of surgical instruments, stand for long periods of time, occupy exceptional attention to detail, and understand the knowledge and basic principles of sterilization.
+For those of you interested in the wonderful world of sterile processing and how to become a tech yourself, provided here is a comprehensive outline.

 Training & Education

-Sterile processing is considered an entry-level job that requires top-level skill.
-Many hospitals and medical facilities are willing to hire and train on the job, even if you have little to no experience in the medical profession.
-However, for those of you that are unable to find hospital that are willing to train, or live in a particular area that more intense competition, there are dozens of schools, courses, and programs available to provide an individual with the knowledge and training required to successful preform the rolls and responsibilities of the sterile processing tech.
-A simple google search will typically do the trick.
-Some options available include:
+At many facilities, sterile processing is considered an entry-level job and sometimes little to no experience is required.
+Hospitals and medical facilities that are willing to hire and train on the job may require certification in a given timeframe from date of employment.
+However, for individuals that are unable to find hospitals that are willing to train, or live in a particular area that consists of more intense competition, there are dozens of schools, courses, and programs available to provide an individual with the

 Getting the Job

-Getting hired, or getting your foot in the door, can be somewhat challenging for some.
-Depending on your location, background, experience, and how determined you are, the degree of difficulty will vary.
-Those of you that live in a larger market will have many options; however, a lot of job seekers experience difficulty landing a job in the state of California.
+Getting hired can be somewhat challenging for some.
+Depending on your location, background, experience, and determination the degree of difficulty will vary.
+Individuals that live in a larger market will have many more options; however, a lot of job seekers do experience difficulty landing a job in the state of California.
 In situations where you are facing difficulty, there are several things you can do to help you to increase your chances of getting hired.